In the Cool of the Day: Production

 The novel was published in 1960.
 The New York Times called it "a mixture of high romance and exotic travelogue".

 Film rights were bought by MGM, who assigned John Houseman to produce.
 Houseman had just returned to the studio after a six year absence.
 Meade Roberts, who had written a TV adaptation of Wings of the Dove for Houseman, was working on the script by January 1961.
 In July Robert Stevens was announced as director; it was the second of a two picture deal with MGM, the first being I Thank a Fool.
 Stevens had worked with Houseman several times on television.

 In February 1962, Houseman said the film was in planning stages and described the project as "essentially it is a romantic drama dealing with marital problems, the settings of which are New York, Connecticut, London and Greece.
 No cast as yet?"

 Peter Finch, who had just made I Thank a Fool with Stevens, was the first cast member announced.
-In May 1962 MGM signed Jane Fonda, who had just made A Period of Adjustment with the studio, would star.
+In May 1962 MGM signed Jane Fonda, who had just made Period of Adjustment (1962) with the studio, would star.

 Filming took place in August 1962.
 It was made on locations in London, Greece and at MGM-British Studios, Borehamwood, Herts.
 The production schedule was hampered by the fact Jane Fonda was required back in New York at a certain date to begin rehearsals for a play.
 Houseman joked that the film was split into two sections, "Jane Fonda" and "post-Jane Fonda".

 Reception

+The Monthly Film Bulletin wrote: "Flashes of rich self-parody alone distinguish this mixture of sentimental tragedy and Greek tourist pamphlet. ...
+And even the title itself seems a black joke at the expense of the heroine, who is last seen fading away in an oxygen tent from the disease which her husband insistently calls 'namonia'."'

+Boxoffice wrote: "Some breathtakingly beautiful backgrounds of modern and ancient Greece and an outstanding portrayal of an embittered wife by Angela Lansbury fail to compensate for the inept performance by Jane Fonda in this dull and generally lifeless drama."

 On the January 19, 2018 episode of Watch What Happens Live, Fonda stated it was the worst film she'd ever made and she wished it had never been filmed, stating that it was so bad that she wasn't even certain if it had been released.